-In California, the state-level CCA legislation says that an individual city or county or a group of cities and counties may form a CCA by enacting local legislation (e.g. city ordinance) and getting approval of an application from the California Public Utilities Commission (CPUC).3 The process is similar in other states.
+In California, an individual city or county or a group of cities and counties may form a CCA through appropriate legislation (e.g. city ordinance) and approval of an application with the California Public Utilities Commission (CPUC).3 The process is similar in other states.
 In the plan, the CCA outlines how it will maintain reliability, meet demand, meet or beat existing rates, and also improve upon conservation, efficiency, and renewable energy targets.
-Upon approval of the plan, nearly all electrical customers in the service area will default to being represented by the new CCA, with a limited time to opt-out (and remain with the prior utility).
+Upon approval of the plan, nearly all electrical customers in the service area will default to being served by the new CCA, with a limited time to opt-out (and remain with the prior utility).
 The existing distribution utility continues to serve the aggregated load, with metering, billing, collection, and customer service.
-CCAs negotiate and set rates, determine generating resources, and establish "public benefit programs" on behalf of their members.4 The CCA has a number of options for meeting their load: single third party generation, multiple third party generation, in-house generation, or a joint operation agreement.5 In California, CCAs can apply to take responsibility for utility efficiency money collected from CCA customers.
-Customers in a California CCA also pay a "Cost Responsibility Surcharge" that helps hold IOU customers harmless when CCA customers leave their service.
-This covers the expense of exiting long-term power contracts and the cost of maintaining the grid.6 The tentative charge set by the CPUC is \$0.02 per kilowatt-hour (kWh), a significant sum against baseline electricity prices of \$0.11 per kWh.7 It does not appear that other states require these charges, making the CCA model more competitive there.
+CCAs set rates, determine generating resources, and establish "public benefit programs."4 The CCA has a number of options for meeting their load: single third party generation, multiple third party generation, in-house generation, or a joint operation agreement.5 In California, CCAs can apply to take responsibility for utility efficiency money collected from CCA customers.
+Customers in a California CCA also pay a "Cost Responsibility Surcharge" that helps hold investor-owned utility (IOU) customers harmless when CCA customers leave their service.
+This covers the expense of exiting long-term power contracts and the cost of maintaining the grid.6 The tentative charge set by the CPUC is \$0.02 per kilowatt- $\mathbf{2}$ hour (kWh), a significant sum against baseline electricity prices of \$0.11 per kWh.7 It does not appear that other states require these charges, making the CCA model more competitive there.
 As properties turn over in ownership, each new owner is given the opportunity to opt-out of the CCA service.8 Participants in Ohio are allowed a free opt-out every two years.9 What are the benefits and risks?